What is TFTP?

 Both client and server use data messages to send data blocks.
 Data contains three fields – OpCode, Block number, and Data.
 OpCode contains 3 to show data messages.
-Block number is a 2-byte field contains block number.
+A Block number is a 2-byte field that contains a block number.
 All blocks are sequentially numbered from 1.
 The client and server use this field to send data sequentially so that the receiver will combine the whole message using this block number.
 Data is of 512 bytes.
 Data can be transferred in the form of netascii (ASCII file) or octet (Binary file).
 The DATA message format is given as follows.

 4) ACK message